2015 Nissan LEAF Review

 The interior of the vehicle looks almost futuristic and the quality is similar to what is found in other compact vehicles.
 There are both hard and soft materials involved.
 There is more cargo space in the LEAF than what is found in other compact vehicles and the seating comes with cloth upholstery as a standard feature.
 There are also heated front seats and leather options available.
 The front seats are comfortable and roomy while the back seats are a bit smaller.
 The vehicles come with Bluetooth connectivity and automatic climate control as well as a stereo and satellite radio and USB ports.
 There are optional features available as well including navigation, backup cameras and other items.
 The cargo space behind the second seats has 24 cubic feet of space, but can be increased by folding down the back seats.

 The exterior of the Nissan LEAF is very sporty in design.
 It comes in seven different colors, but is very small and aerodynamic.
 The idea behind the exterior is a sporty looking battery operated vehicle that is good for individuals or even small families.

 All Nissan LEAF vehicles come fitted with standard front and side airbags as well as curtain airbags.
 They also have traction stability control systems as well as monitoring systems that help drivers keep track of air pressure in the tires.
-Nissan 24, the Nissan dealership of Brockton, MA has plenty of Nissan LEAF options to consider.
+Nissan 24, a trusted used car dealer, has plenty of Nissan LEAF options to consider.
 The dealership is located on Belmont Street and has a range of models on the lot and in the showroom.
 Buyers can take a look at the Nissan LEAF as well as Nissa Altima vehicles, Sentra options, Rogue AWD vehicles and even the larger Pathfinder to name just a few.
 Nissan 24 also has a full service center for drivers who already own Nissan vehicles and need to have regular maintenance or repairs performed.